The Housing Sector in 2025 – what will it look like and how do we get there?

 As 2020 draws to a close, HQN is bringing together some of the country’s top thinkers, strategists, and agents of change to give the housing sector’s leaders a welcome tonic ahead of fresh challenges to come.

-Practical Futurist Andrew Grill, RSA Chief Executive Matthew Taylor and Resolution Foundation Director Lindsay Judge were among an outstanding line-up of speakers who shared their thoughts on the state of the nation and the wider world at the end of a year like no other.
+Pragmatic Futurist Andrew Grill, RSA Chief Executive Matthew Taylor and Resolution Foundation Director Lindsay Judge were among an outstanding line-up of speakers who shared their thoughts on the state of the nation and the wider world at the end of a year like no other.

 Covering everything from coronavirus and Brexit to Black Lives Matter, the US election and domestic policy issues, our popular review of the year event gave senior housing professionals the opportunity to draw breath and take stock of everything that has happened while providing a roadmap for the future.